cheynolds/circuits/README.md

 # circuits
-a collection of artful, useful or noteworthy circuits built in tinkercad, multisim
+a collection of artful, useful or noteworthy circuits with associated code sketches